Working with Listings

 For a Tenancy in a Commercial Region or the United Kingdom Government Cloud

 • The following policy gives the specified example group, MarketplaceUsers, the ability to list accepted terms of use agreements.
 However, it does not include the ability to accept a terms of use agreement.
 The terms of use agreement for a given listing must be viewed and accepted prior to launch.
-For a policy that includes the ability to use listings, see the policy statements later in this section that grant access to the type of listing you want to launch, whether an image listing or a stack listing.
+For a policy that includes the ability to use listings, see the policy statements later in this section that grant access to the type of listing you want to launch, whether an image, stack, container image, or a helm chart.

 Allow group MarketplaceUsers to inspect compartments in tenancy